 Later on, some parts of PQEM might seem to be extremely dependent on the stakeholders.
 In its current form without tool support, PQEM it is just a very abstract (albeit very systematic) process that only becomes concrete when it gets to metric aggregation at the end.
 These conditions will be improved by the creation of a catalogue that includes quality measures and questions in order to decrease the dependency of stakeholders, and increase the practical applicability of PQEM.
-The latter will be supported by the development of the automated version of the method.
+The latter will be supported by the development of the automated tool based on the method.

-Another question point is whether the number as such is representative for the stakeholders; on which it can be said that the value of that number arises from the entire previous breakdown for all quality characteristics, when synthesizing the breakdown.
-Therefore, if you need to understand that number it is possible to go through the different levels of aggregation to understand that number in depth.
+Another question point is whether the TOC value is representative and useful for the stakeholders; where that value arises from the entire previous breakdown for all quality characteristics, when synthesizing the coverage of the quality characteristics.
+Therefore, if you need to understand that multidimensional value it is possible to go through the different levels of aggregation to understand that number in depth.

-With respect to external validity, it might seem that the validation of the method is performed on a relatively small case where the system might seem small and with no applicability to industrial practice.
+With respect to external validity, it might look like that the validation of the method is performed on a relatively small case where the product might seem small and with no applicability to industrial practice.
 But, actually, the application possesses several actual characteristics such as concurrency, web and mobile version, use of sensors, healthcare domain, need for high availability, among others.
 Also, mobile applications are becoming complex software systems that must be developed quickly and evolve continuously to fit new user requirements and execution contexts [29].

-All of these characteristics realize the need to applied the method in order to analyse the quality level of the second iteration of HeartCare, due to the need of understanding how well was designed and implemented was the application.
+All of these characteristics realize the need to applied the PQEM method in order to analyse the quality level of the second and third iterations of HeartCare, due to the need of understanding how well was designed and implemented the application.
 The future implementation of a software tool to make PQEM accessible as a web will allow to replicate the method more easily, and even increase the external validation.